“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 You need to have patience for this strategy to work.
 These value-first ads take weeks or months to pay off.
 If you’re not committed to at least six months of advertising before seeing results, Facebook Ads aren’t right for you just yet.

 Here’s a value-first Facebook Ad Rafeh and I created for Clever Programmer.
 Notice how we don’t do any selling in this ad.
-It’s simply telling a story using a lot of emotion to engage people and introduce them to Rafeh.
+It’s simply telling a story with emotion to engage people and introduce them to Rafeh.
 It’s marketing, not selling.

 People who watched this video purchased his course like crazy.
 But they didn’t purchase until weeks after initially seeing this ad.